New Orleans Motorcycle Accident Lawyer

 Motorcycle accident injuries tend to be much more severe for bikers.
 Even when wearing protective gear and safety helmets, motorcyclists are never as safe as those riding in vehicles that offer seat belts, a chassis, and better forms of protection.

-The most common injuries that result from motorcycle accidents are trauma such as:
+The most common injuries that result from motorcycle accidents include trauma such as:

 Head and Neck Injuries

-Head and neck injuries make up nearly one-quarter of all motorcycle accident injuries.
+Head and neck injuries often occur in motorcycle accidents.
 In severe crashes, spinal cord injuries can cause the most lasting damage.
 While helmets protect against brain injuries, they offer little spinal cord protection and might transfer the impact to the spine.

 Spinal Cord Injuries